noahcolvin/dapper-wrapper/README.markdown

 The `IDbExectuor` interface has many methods, each corresponding to a Dapper extension method: `Execute`, `Query`, `Query<T>`, `QueryMultiple`, `QueryMultiple<T>`, etc..
 Wherever you would previously inject an `IDbConnection` to use with Dapper, you instead inject an `IDbExecutor`.
 There is a single implementation of `IDbExecutor` included in DapperWrapper, `SqlExecutor`, that uses the Dapper extension methods against `SqlConnection`.
 Adding your own `IDbExecutor` against other implementations of `IDbConnection` is easy.

+This version allows specifying a command timeout when creating the SqlExecutor to use in each command if a different value is not specified.
+Each of the extension methods above also include one ending in `Proc` which will automatically assume the command is of type `CommandType.StoredProcedure`.

 Example use of `IDbExecutor`:

 ```